 About Us

 The Friedman Brain Institute has instituted a zero-tolerance policy for harassment of any sort.
-We encourage people of all genders and ranks to notify the leadership of any misconduct.
+We encourage anyone — at all ranks and job titles — to notify the leadership of any misconduct.
 Knowing that this may be difficult for some, this form is anonymous.

 Learn more

-Our goal is to support highly innovative and productive research in basic, translational, and clinical neuroscience by promoting an exciting, equitable, diverse and inclusive environment that empowers all members of our community to contribute to scientific discovery and clinical translation.
+Our goal is to support highly innovative and productive research in basic, translational, and clinical neuroscience by promoting an exciting and inclusive environment that empowers all members of our community to contribute to scientific discovery and clinical translation.
 Our goal is to generate an environment that fosters creative approaches to fully understand brain and nervous system function and develop therapies and cures for disease and eventually preventive measures.
-We commit to listening to and learning from the many diverse voices of our community in order to remove barriers to opportunities and success for everyone.
+We commit to listening to and learning from the many and different voices of our community in order to remove barriers to opportunities and success for everyone.

-• We will continue to build partnerships with local and underserved communities to provide opportunities and promote equity, diversity and inclusion in science and medicine.
+We will continue to build partnerships with local and all underserved communities to provide opportunities in science and medicine.

 The Friedman Brain Institute